 The Publish Settings file is an .xml file containing information about your Windows Azure subscriptions.
 The Download Publish Settings File? link takes you to the Windows Azure Management Portal.
 You need to log in first with your Windows Live ID, and then you are prompted to save the Publish Settings file.
 Remember the path where you save the file.

-After you have the Publish Settings file, browse to it from Deployment Tracker in order to import the subscription information.If the Deployment Managers downloaded the Publish Settings , then browse for it and import or download from the Windows Azure site by logging into it.
+After you have the Publish Settings file, browse to it from Deployment Tracker in order to import the subscription information.

-Publish Settings Path: The Publish Settings file is an xml file containing information about the subscription.
-Each account is identified by a Windows Live ID and is associated with at least one subscription.

-The Deployment Manager can download the Publish Settings file by clicking on Publish Settings“Download PublishSettings File?” in the Deploy window, which opens the Window Azure Portal.
-The Deployment Manager logs in Windows Azure Portal with Windows Live ID credentials when prompted.
-Remember the path to where the file was downloaded.

-Once downloadPublish Settingsed, the Deployment Manager can import the Publish Settings file from the local machine

-by browsing to the Publish Settings Path.